Shear-free perfect fluids with a barotropic equation of state in general relativity: an update and a new formalism: Abstract

 \section{Abstract}

-The present status of the shear-free perfect fluid conjecture in general relativity is discussed: I give a review of recent work and present a formalism which may provide a better understanding of the problems encountered.
+The present status of the shear-free perfect fluid conjecture in general relativity is discussed: I give a review of recent work and present a GHP-like formalism which may provide a better understanding of the problems encountered.
+The use of the formalism is illustrated by means of several examples, among which there are some new results, as well as two short alternative proofs for the classical theorems, where the vorticity and acceleration are parallel or where the expansion and matter density are functionally related.